android2221/resume/README.md

 I use the 'save as PDF' functionality in Chrome to create flat files as needed.

 ## Running Locally
-Running the Docker container will render the Resume.md file.
-You can simply wipe it out and replace with your contents.
+Running the Docker container will render the Resume.md file into an index.html file at the root of this repository.
+You can simply wipe out the markdown and replace with your contents.
 ```
 git clone https://github.com/android2221/resume.git
 cd resume/
 docker-compose up
 ```

-This will render an index.html in the root of this repository.

 ## Deploying
 Deploy is configured in ".travis.yml": it runs push.sh to update the GitHub pages branch.